 The Targeted EIDL Advance is being made available to two groups of applicants.
 The first group are those businesses and non-profits that received less than $10,000 the first time and the second group are those businesses and non-profits that did not receive any EIDL Advance due to the funds being exhausted.

-If the business currently meets the eligibility criteria above, it may request an EIDL Advance from the SBA.
-The SBA will send an email invitation directly to the applicants who did not receive the full $10,000 EIDL Advance or received no advance due to lack of funding in the summer of 2020.
+If the business currently meets the eligibility criteria above, the SBA will send an email invitation directly to the applicants who did not receive the full $10,000 EIDL Advance or received no advance due to lack of funding in the summer of 2020.
 Upon receipt of the email from the SBA, the applicant may apply for the Targeted EIDL Advance.

-How to Apply for the EIDL Program (not the EIDL Advance)
+How to Apply for the EIDL Loan Program (not the EIDL Advance Grant)

 In our practice, we’ve been involved with a number of clients who applied for the EIDL round one.
 A few of them did so in haste and spent the better part of the last six or so months trying to resolve their sloppy application.
 The SBA will reject an EIDL application if anything on the application doesn’t line up properly.

-When you apply for the EIDL program, be certain the name of the business is exactly the same as what’s on your federal tax return and your business bank account.
+When you apply for the EIDL program, be certain the name of the business and its business address matches exactly what’s on your federal tax return and your business bank account.
 And verify the EIN used in the application matches the EIN on your business tax return.

 Applicants often make the mistake of guestimating their 2019 gross revenue and cost of goods sold.
 Do not make this mistake.
 Look very carefully at your 2019 federal tax returns and find the figures in the Gross Revenue and Cost of Goods Sold boxes.
 Again, if you don’t get this right, your application will likely be rejected by the SBA.